Home

 Asparagus

-Onion, garlic, potato
+Onion, garlic, potato,

 Beans

-Carrot, cabbage, cauliflower, cucumber, marigold
+Carrot, cabbage, cauliflower, cucumber, celery, corn, marigold.

 Broad Beans